AlperSakarya/gorevli/README.md

 <b>Features:</b><br>
 - One time or recurring donations and payment receipts via Stripe
-- Registered Members are kept in Square (will be moved to a local DB soon)
+- Registered Members are kept in Stripe and in local SQLite DB with their Stripe Customer ID
 - Ability to send SMS to all registered users from the admin panel via twilio

 <b>Setup:</b><br>